DrummerViking/tools/Replace-RoomsInMeetings/readme.md

 ### PARAMETER ValidateRoomsExistence
 If this Switch parameter is used, the script will not only connect using EWS, but will attempt to connect to EXO Powershell module and validate the room mailboxes exists as valid recipients in Exchange Online.

-### PARAMETER EnableTranscript
+### .PARAMETER NoTranscript
-If this Switch parameter is used, all information displayed in the Powershell console, will be exported to the transcript file usually saved in "Documents" folder.
+If this Switch parameter is used, No Powershell Transcript will be created.
+By Default all information displayed in the Powershell console, will be exported to the transcript file usually saved in "Documents" folder.

 ## How to use the mapping file
 When composing the CSV for the rooms mailboxes mapping file, the script expects 2 columns.
 First column is the current Room mailbox being used in the meeting, and second column is the new room mailbox that will replace the one on the left.